When on the Canal you should;

 - Give way to other traffic - canoes are more manoeuvrable than yachts or cruisers

-- Be alert, and be visible to approaching craft - wear bright colours and don't paddle at night or in poor visibility
+- Be alert, make yourself and your canoe visible to approaching craft - wear bright colours and don't paddle at night or in poor visibility

 - Watch out for wake caused by larger boats